-Lien waivers (also called lien releases) are a necessary part of the construction industry in the U.S. They were designed to protect the paying party in construction jobs, typically the general contractor.
-The lien waiver is signed by the payee and in exchange the payee waives the right to file a lien for the amount of payment they received.
+Lien waivers, also called lien releases, are an essential part of the construction industry.
+Lien waivers were designed to protect the paying party – typically the general contractor.
+A lien waiver is signed by the payee and in exchange the payee waives the right to file a lien for the amount of payment they received.
 This frees the general contractor of a possible lien liability.
-As vital as lien waivers are in the payment process, every general contractor should have a good system in place to collect, create, organize, and distribute lien waivers.
-We’ve found that the more manual the process around lien waivers, the more this step bottlenecks your payment application process.
-Luckily, we have a solution to streamline and automate this process.

 Get to Know your Lien Waivers

-And don’t forget that lien waiver policy varies state to state.
-Be sure your subcontractors are aware of the rules around lien releases in the state where you’re doing business.
+And don’t forget – lien waiver policy varies state to state.
+It’s critical your subcontractors are aware of the lien waiver rules in the state where you’re doing business.

-Long story short, trying to organize this chaos has led to companies putting manual processes in place.
-And these processes do usually work.
-But as GCs grow and take on more and more jobs, manual processes slow you down and can negatively impact your bottom line – not to mention the mental strain on your accounting teams.
+And while manual processes can work, as GCs grow and take on more construction jobs, those manual processes might slow you down and can negatively impact your bottom line – not to mention the mental strain on your accounting teams.

-The point of this article is that collecting and signing lien waivers is going to happen at your company thousands of times a year.
-Even with a solid workflow in place, you’re still looking at hours and hours of attaching the lien waivers, organizing the lien waivers, and creating new waivers for every application for payment from your subcontractors.
+Collecting and signing lien waivers will happen at your company thousands of times a year.
+Even with a trusty workflow in place, you’re looking at hours (maybe days) of attaching, organizing, and creating lien waivers for every application for payment from your subcontractors.